-In the fall semester, students carry out a one-week service learning project while placed as an intern with a partner organization.
+In the fall semester, students carry out a one-week community engagement project while placed with a partner organization.
 Students are given several options (subject to change each semester) of partner organizations with which the Costa Rica Center has a relationship and for projects that the organizations have defined as a need.
-Not only do students learn about the organization and the related project, but they also explore and practice important ethical issues surrounding service learning.
+Not only do students learn about the organization and the related project, but they also explore and practice important ethical issues surrounding community engagement.

-Below we include a list of partner organizations our students have worked with.
+Below we include a few of the partner organizations our students have collaborated with.

 Boruca Indigenous Community